sajidrahman/sajidrahman.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Sajid Rahman, commonly called as *'Sajid'* (pronounced as 'SA-ZID').
+My name is Sajid Rahman (pronounced as 'SA-JID').
 I am an applied scientist in Google Cloud Security (Team Mandiant), working at the intersection of cybersecurity and machine learning.

 I completed my Ph.D. in Computer Science from the University of Florida, while working as a graduate research assistant at the **Institute for Cybersecurity Research Center at University of Florida**.
 I was co-advised by Profs.
 [Vincent Bindschaedler](https://www.cise.ufl.edu/bindschaedler-vincent/) and [Byron Williams](https://www.cise.ufl.edu/williams-byron/).

-My research work intersects the following cross-cutting areas:

-- Security and Privacy Threat Modeling
-- Deep Learning
-- Human-centered Computing

 I completed M.Sc in  [Computer Science at Kansas State University](https://www.cs.ksu.edu/) under supervision of [Prof. Eugene Vasserman](https://people.cs.ksu.edu/~eyv/) and B.Sc degree in Computer Science from [Bangladesh University of Engineering & Technology (BUET)](http://www.buet.ac.bd/).
 In my previous life, I worked as a Software Engineer in the fintech industry for over 4+ years.
 During this period, I led and implemented projects such as a centralized MIS system for a large commercial bank, architecting and implementing a mobile payment engine at [SureCash](https://www.surecash.net/), which is still being used full-steam today and now one of the [largest mobile banking providers in Bangladesh](https://academy.smu.edu.sg/insights/surecash-promoting-financial-inclusion-bangladesh-3606).